w3f/polkadot-wiki/docs/maintain/maintain-guides-polkadot-opengov.md

 ### Submitting a Referendum on the Whitelisted Caller Track

-Let's take the example of increasing the active validator count, an operation that requires Root origin.
+Let's consider increasing the active validator count, which requires Root origin.
 You could [submit a preimage](#submitting-a-preimage) with the call that sets the number of validators to 1,000 and submit a referendum to the Root track directly.
-However, this requires a large decision deposit and has very conservative passing parameters such that it will probably require the full 28 day voting period to pass.
+However, this requires a large decision deposit and has very conservative passing parameters such that it will probably need the entire 28-day voting period to pass.

 Operations that are deemed safe or time critical by the Polkadot Technical Fellowship can use the Whitelisted Caller track.
-This track requires less turnout in the first half of the decision period such that it can pass in a more timely manner.
+This track requires less turnout in the first half of the decision period so that it can pass more quickly.
 This track is typically used for more neutral, technical proposals like runtime upgrades or changing the system's parachain validation configuration.

 Using the Whitelisted Caller track requires some special calls.
 Submitting a referendum in the same form as other tracks will not work.
 Namely, rather than voting on a particular `proposal`, the